Core Findings

 The Cost of Black Excellence Research Institute rejects this premise entirely.

-Drawing from a robust dataset of over 1,039 professionals across enterprise sectors, our research proves that employee exhaustion is not an individual failing—it is a systemic extraction.
+Drawing from a robust dataset of over 1,039 professionals across four countries, our research proves that employee exhaustion is not an individual failing—it is a systemic extraction.
 We have identified a compounding series of psychological, emotional, and cultural burdens that diverse talent must pay simply to exist within Eurocentric corporate spaces.

 Quantitative Data